-12. Shutdown, restart
+10. Shutdown, restart

 Halting and restarting the system immediately, or after a certain delay is also available in the interface.
 Either action can occur immediately if desired or scheduled up to 3 hours in advance.
-To execute on either a shutdown or reboot, dial in the amount of minutes in the drop down dialog box (00 minutes being immediate), and press the appropriate button for either Halt / Shutdown or Reboot / Restart.
-If it's not an immediate action (set to 00 minutes), then either action can be canceled by pressing the "Cancel scheduled Shutdown" button.
+To execute on either a shutdown or reboot, dial in the number of minutes from the drop-down dialog box (00 minutes being immediate), and click the appropriate button for either Halt / Shutdown or Reboot / Restart.
+If it is not an immediate action (set to 00 minutes), then either action can be canceled by clicking the Cancel scheduled Shutdown button.
 In HA mode, command to shutdown or reboot peer node from the local node is available.